2025-26 Edition

 Informatics, B.S.

-Want to learn how to design better user interfaces?
-Curious to learn how to observe people when they use information technology and how to turn your findings into innovative products?
-Wondering how evolving privacy laws affect the design of software worldwide?
-Care about helping people in need with smart apps?
-Interested in learning how organizations work and how information technology can support their practices?
+Do you want to learn how to design better user interfaces?
+Are you curious to learn how to observe people when they use information technology and how to turn your findings into innovative products?
+Do you wonder how data privacy laws affect the design of software worldwide?
+Do you care about helping people in need with mobile apps?
+Are you interested in learning how organizations apply AI to their problems?

 The B.S. in Informatics is designed around a small set of core courses that introduce the fundamentals of Informatics (human computer interaction, design), software (programming, requirements analysis), and human behavior (social analysis of computerization).
-From there, three specializations — human-computer interaction, health informatics, and organizations and information technology — enable students to focus their learning with more than three dozen courses from which they can choose.
-The major is inherently interdisciplinary, with courses ranging from sociology and psychology to management and public health, depending on the specialization chosen.
+From there, students can pick clusters of classes in different advanced topics like human-computer interaction, health informatics, and organizations and information technology to advance their skills and develop their interests.
+The major is inherently interdisciplinary, with courses drawing on areas from sociology and psychology to management and public health, depending on the direction you choose.

 Freshmen Applicants: See the Undergraduate Admissions section.